-Blue Earth Diagnostics’ first commercially available product, the diagnostic PET molecular imaging agent fluciclovine (18F), was invented at Emory University in Atlanta, GA, USA.
-The Emory University patents were licensed to Nihon Medi-Physics (NMP, Japan), and then to GE Healthcare before licensing it to Blue Earth in 2014.
+Blue Earth Diagnostics’ first commercially available product, a diagnostic PET molecular imaging agent, was invented at Emory University in Atlanta, Georgia, USA.
+The Emory University patents were licensed to Nihon Medi-Physics (NMP, Japan), and then to GE Healthcare before licensing it to Blue Earth Diagnostics in 2014.

-Blue Earth Diagnostics announces that the New Drug Application (NDA) filing for fluciclovine (18F) for the detection and localisation of suspected biochemical recurrence of prostate cancer has been accepted by the US Food and Drug Administration (FDA) for Priority Review.
+Blue Earth Diagnostics announces that the New Drug Application (NDA) filing for fluciclovine (18F) has been accepted by the US Food and Drug Administration (FDA) for Priority Review.

-An exclusive US commercial manufacturing and distribution agreement with Siemens PETNET Solutions is signed for fluciclovine (18F).
+An exclusive US commercial manufacturing and distribution agreement with Siemens PETNET Solutions is signed.

-The company expands in 2016, opening a US headquarters in Burlington, MA.
-US FDA approval for Axumin® (fluciclovine F 18) for use in PET imaging to detect and localize prostate cancer in men experiencing suspected biochemical recurrence was received in May.
+The company expands in 2016, opening a US headquarters in Burlington, Massachusetts.
+US FDA approval for Axumin® (fluciclovine F 18) for use in PET imaging is received in May.

 Blue Earth Diagnostics launches Axumin for US patients in June 2016.

-Expansion of the portfolio of products and technologies for cancer through exclusive licensing of a family of radiohybrid Prostate Specific Membrane Antigen-targeted agents (rhPSMA).
-These innovative molecules have potential applications in both the imaging and precision therapy of prostate cancer.
+Blue Earth Diagnostics expands its portfolio of products and technologies for cancer through exclusive licensing of a family of radiohybrid agents.
+These innovative molecules have potential applications in both imaging and precision therapy.

 In April, rapid growth of the company requires a move to larger global headquarters in Oxford, which were officially opened by Chair of the Wellcome Trust, Baroness Manningham Buller.

-In August, Bracco Imaging S.p.A announces the acquisition of Blue Earth Diagnostics as a subsidiary of Bracco Imaging.
+In August, Bracco Imaging S.p.A announces the acquisition of Blue Earth Diagnostics as an indirect subsidiary of Bracco Imaging.
 The combined business leverages Bracco’s diagnostics modalities, global competencies, portfolio and financial resources.
 Blue Earth Diagnostics continues to be led by our current leadership team and retains our well-established Blue Earth Diagnostics name.
-Our headquarters remain in Oxford, UK whilst maintaining a significant and operational presence across the US, based in Burlington, MA.
+Our headquarters remain in Oxford, UK whilst maintaining a significant and operational presence across the US, based in Burlington, Massachusetts.